riverinme/Structure_Form_Finding_HH/readme.md

         - 6th parameter, section diameter of the frame object.
             > Use circular rod to simulate everything for now...
         - 7th parameter, the **frame force density**.
-        >Since sap2000 involved, material properties thus are mandatory.
+            - Since sap2000 involved, material properties thus are mandatory.
-        >By using group definition in SAP2000, different materials/force densities are support.
+            - By using group definition in SAP2000, different materials/force densities are support.
 Just put group name and other special material properties in [].
     - Run
     `ll1 = a.force_density("w", False, tolerance=1e-9, remove=False)`
-        > The first 2 parameters are useless.
+        - The first 2 parameters are useless.
-        > If 'remove=True', tolerance can be larger, like 1e-4.
+        - If `remove=True`, tolerance can be larger, like 1e-4.
-        > FYI, this method can return frame lengths.
+        - FYI, this method can return frame lengths.
 3. If you want to do form finding under structure self weight,
-    > replace `"Pre_loading"` by `mass_assign(a.SapModel, "Pre_loading")`
+    - just replace `"Pre_loading"` by `mass_assign(a.SapModel, "Pre_loading")`.